Connectors

 In most cases, many schedules are stored within the connector.
 The schedule list offers an overview of all these schedules.

-Schedule list page of the connector
+Schedule list page of the connector.
+Example above is from Safran.

 Host field list